Welcome to the assembly guide. Take your time and mind the gap. (More pictures will be posted soon)

 Attach latch with 2x M4 bolts

-Fasten foregrip latch to foregrip body with 1x M? bolt.
+Fasten foregrip latch to foregrip body with 1x M4x8 bolt.
 This bolt will self-tap into the plastic.

 Attach battery door to foregrip body with 1x M3 bolt